 What do you want to achieve with your Neighbourhood Plan?

-- How can policies in your Neighbourhood Plan help you to address local issues and achieve your ambitions?
+- How can policies in your neighbourhood plan help you to address local issues and achieve your ambitions?

 Think about:

-- how you want your places to evolve over time
+- how you want your places to evolve over time?

-- what growth does your community need
+- what growth does your area need?

 - what should change (and what should be protected) to make your area a better place to live?

-- Have regard to national policy
+- Take into account national policy

 - Contribute to the achievement of sustainable development